coldkillerr/Coursera-using-python-to-interact-with-the-OS/testing_in_python.md

 | `assertNotIn(a, b)`         | a not in b           | 3.1    |
 | `assertIsInstance(a, b)`    | isinstance(a, b)     | 3.2    |
 | `assertNotIsInstance(a, b)` | not isinstance(a, b) | 3.2    |

+<h2> Black Box VS White Box </h2>

+`White-box testing` also sometimes called `clear-box` or `transparent testing` relies on the test creators knowledge of the software being tested to construct the test cases.
+With a white-box test,
+the test creator knows how the code works and can write test cases that use the understanding to make sure that everything is performing the way it's expected to.

+`Black-box tests` are written with an awareness of what the program is supposed to do, its requirements or specifications, but not how it does it.
+In black-box testing,
+the software being tested is treated like an opaque box.
+In other words, the tester doesn't know the internals of how the software works.